rxcardoalves/my-cv/README.md

 # my-cv
-A webpage version of my CV,
+A webpage version of my CV.